sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 featured: true
 ---

-Those who subscribe to [Node Weekly](http://nodeweekly.com/) may have seen a post in early 2017 from Ivan Jovanovic titled [Running Express, Koa And Hapi On HTTP/2](http://ivanjov.com/running-express-koa-and-hapi-on-http-2/).
-In his post Ivan gives a brief overview of the new HTTP protocol and describes some of the HTTP/2 key advantages, such as speed.

-Ivan goes on to share code snippets for implementing HTTP/2 in several popular Node-based web servers, something JS developers (especially fans of [rollup.js](http://rollupjs.org/)) might enjoy, but entirely unnecessary if you're using CloudFront---which [announced HTTP/2 support](https://aws.amazon.com/about-aws/whats-new/2016/09/amazon-cloudfront-now-supports-http2/) in September 2016---to serve static websites like those generated with Hugo.
+So you read about how <a href="https://www.netlify.com/blog/2017/03/16/smashing-magazine-just-got-10x-faster/" rel="noreferrer nofollow noopener"> and want to create your own JAMstack website.
+If so, you're in luck.
+And I'll show you how to do it without Netifly so you can close your source code without payout through the nose for hosting.

-**In this post you will learn how to go from Zero to HTTP/2 with AWS and Hugo, the [fastest static site generator](/choose-hugo-over-jekyll/) in existence.**
+**In this tutorial you will learn how to go from Zero to HTTP/2 with AWS and Hugo, the [fastest static site generator](/choose-hugo-over-jekyll/) in existence.**

 <aside class="notice--success">
   <h4>Why spend time doing this?</h4>